Electronic-Mango/rss-bridge-ytdlp-wrapper/README.md

 If `DURATION_MAX` is not set, or set to 0 all videos will be downloaded.
 Duration is taken into account only when the API tries to actually download the file, not for initial RSS request.

+You can control format of downloaded file through optional `VIDEO_FORMAT` environment variable.
+If it's not set then the best available format is used (which might depend on whether `ffmpeg`) is installed.
+You can find more information regarding available video formats on [yt-dlp GitHub page](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#format-selection)

 ### Docker compose

 1. Create `.env` file with `RSS_BRIDGE_URL` environment variable set